janpeuker/awesome-tech-roles/README.md

 - [A feedback loop between Dev and Ops](https://stackoverflow.blog/2021/03/18/creating-a-good-feedback-loop-between-ops-and-devs-using-documentation/) - Using documentation (runbooks) to bridge dev and ops teams (see below Technical Writer).
 - [Are we there yet?](https://cloud.google.com/blog/products/devops-sre/evaluating-where-your-team-lies-on-the-sre-spectrum) - Thoughts on assessing an SRE team&apos;s maturity in the Google Blog.
 - [Building Platform Teams](https://martinfowler.com/articles/building-infrastructure-platform.html) - ThoughtWorks blog on how to build platform teams and what metrics they are measured on.
+- [Can Resilience Engineering be described in 5 minutes?](https://www.adaptivecapacitylabs.com/blog/2020/03/24/can-resilience-engineering-be-sufficiently-described-in-5-minutes/) - Adaptive Capacity Labs conducts deeper post mortem analysis and retrospectives on learning from failures, pitching a role "resilience engineering".
 - [DevOps, SRE and Platform Engineering](https://iximiuz.com/en/posts/devops-sre-and-platform-engineering/) - Tweet unroll of the difference between Software Development, DevOps, SRE and towards Platform Engineering.
 - [DORA](https://www.devops-research.com/research.html) - The DORA State of DevOps research program which formed the basis for the _Accelerate_ book (see above), especially the practice "Empowering Teams".
 - [Facebook Configuration Management](https://engineering.fb.com/2014/10/01/core-data/facebook-configuration-management-community-and-open-source/) - (historic context) Classic blog post that open-sourced Chef, written by Production Engineers which would now be called Platform Team.
 - [Getting into DevOps](https://www.thoughtworks.com/insights/blog/getting-devops-part-2) - ThoughtWorks overview on the history and different styles of DevOps teams including DevNetOps and DevSecOps.
 - [Google SRE Interview](https://sre.google/in-conversation/) - Niall Murphy and Ben Treynor from Google in an early interview on the SRE practice and comparison to the industry.
+- [Howie Guide](https://www.jeli.io/howie/interview) - Jeli.io's Howie Post-Incident Guide described learning from failures and near-misses.
+It focuses on tech roles but in the Interview section explains connections to tech-adjacent roles, too.
 - [Incident Operations](https://sre.google/sre-book/managing-incidents/) - The SRE book defines roles during an incident like ops lead, incident commander and communication lead.
 - [Jez Humble&apos;s DevOps insights](https://newrelic.com/blog/best-practices/devops-jez-humble) - For historic context one of the earlier talks by Jez Humble in the New Relic blog.
 - [Making Ops work more visible](https://github.com/readme/guides/ops-work-visible) - Interesting story from Netflix&apos; DevOps journey from "You run it" to SRE and Platforms teams.